-Slightly off-topic today, but I wanted to create a post about why we moved to Bacup, just in case you’re wondering what a freelance seo consultancy is doing in the darkest recesses of East Lancashire.
+Slightly off-topic today, but I wanted to create a post about why we moved to Bacup, just in case you’re wondering what an seo consultancy is doing in the darkest recesses of East Lancashire.

 Bacup has been described as “the most Easter-y place in Britain” by some, and a parochial backwater slum that needs to be escaped by others.
 What is certain, Bacup is rapidly becoming one of the newest members of an elite group of former Northern cotton towns that make up Manchester’s Central Pennine Commuter Belt.

 If you heard a place being described as an Easter-y kind of place, you’d be forgiven for imagining some cutesy, chocolate box, picture-perfect little village.
 It would probably have the odd thatched roof and all those typically Easter-y things, such as fluffy chicks and egg-rolling and maybe the Easter bunny.
 In reality, that town, described as the most Easter-y place in Britain is, in fact, a damp former mill town, high up in the Pennines, on the Lancashire side of the border with West Yorkshire.

-It’s run down, however, its beauty shines through.
-Stone terraces, built by Victorian mill owners for their workers stretch out in lines throughout the town drawing the eye to the huge and imposing moorland that crowns the valley in which the town sits.
+It is run down, however, its beauty shines through.
+Stone terraces, built by Victorian mill owners for their workers, stretch out in lines throughout the town, drawing the eye to the huge and imposing moorland that crowns the valley in which the town sits.

-Once you visit Bacup you’ll have the feeling you’ve been there before.
-The conservation area in the heart of the town is often featured in TV series which require the look of a Northern mill town that’s past its best.
+Once you visit Bacup, you’ll have the feeling you’ve seen it all before.
+The conservation area in the heart of the town is often featured in TV series that require the look of a Northern mill town that’s past its best.